darisusu/tp/docs/UserGuide.md

 ---

-### `list` - View all clients
+### `list` or `client` - View all clients

 **Format:**

+Use either of the following commands:
 ```
 list
+client
 ```
 **Guidance:**
-- Displays the entire client list.<br>
+- Both commands display the full client list view.
-- If user is on dashboard, it will redirect to the client tab.
+- If the user is currently on the dashboard, these commands switch the view to the client list tab.
+- They do **not** modify any data — only change the displayed view.
+- You can use either command interchangeably.

+> 💡 **Design Note:**
+> `list` is provided for users familiar with traditional CLI syntax,
+>  While `client` offers a more intuitive, context-based option consistent with `dashboard`.
+> Both are retained to improve accessibility and user experience.
 ---

 ### `find` - Search clients by name